Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

 - OSHA Hazardous Drugs.
 OSHA. http://www.osha.gov/SLTC/hazardousdrugs/index.html.

-Clolar (clofarabine) Injection is supplied in single-use flint vials containing 20 mg of clofarabine in 20 mL of solution.
+Clolar (clofarabine) injection is supplied in single-dose flint vials containing 20 mg of clofarabine in 20 mL of solution.
 Each box contains one Clolar vial (NDC 0024-5860-01).
-The 20mL flint vials contain 20 mL (20 mg) of solution.
+The 20-mL flint vials contain 20 mL (20 mg) of solution.
 The pH range of the solution is 4.5 to 7.5.
+The solution is sterile, clear and practically colorless, is preservative-free, and is free from foreign matter.

-Hematologic Toxicity: Advise patients to return for regular blood counts and to report any symptoms associated with hematologic toxicity (such as weakness, fatigue, pallor, shortness of breath, easy bruising, petechiae, purpura, fever) to their physician [see Warnings and Precautions (5.1) and Adverse Reactions (6.1)].
+Advise patients to return for regular blood counts and to report any symptoms associated with hematologic toxicity (such as weakness, fatigue, pallor, shortness of breath, easy bruising, petechiae, purpura, fever) to their physician [see Warnings and Precautions (5.1)].

-Hepatic and Renal Toxicity: Advise patients to avoid medications including over the counter and herbal medications, which may be hepatotoxic or nephrotoxic, during the 5 days of Clolar administration.
-Also, advise patients of the possibility of developing liver function abnormalities and to immediately report signs or symptoms of jaundice [see Warnings and Precautions (5.6) (5.7)].
+Advise patients to avoid medications including over the counter and herbal medications, which may be hepatotoxic or nephrotoxic, during the 5 days of Clolar administration.
+Also, advise patients of the possibility of developing liver function abnormalities and to immediately report signs or symptoms of jaundice.
+Advise patients of the signs or symptoms of renal failure/acute renal failure [see Warnings and Precautions (5.7, 5.8)].

-Gastrointestinal Disorders: Advise patients that they may experience nausea,vomiting, and/or diarrhea with Clolar.
-If these symptoms are significant, they should seek medical attention.
+Advise patients that they may experience nausea, vomiting, and/or diarrhea with Clolar.
+If these symptoms are significant, they should seek medical attention [see Warnings and Precautions (5.9)].

 Haarlem, The Netherlands